 North Adams Mayor Richard Alcombright said at one point, "I am so glad to call you our senator."

-During a brief meeting at City Hall, Warren, who came to national prominence as a consumer advocate and critic of the financial industry abuses of large banks that precipitated the Great Recession, said her goals coincide with those of the Berkshires officials: improving education and training, addressing infrastructure needs and
+During a brief meeting at City Hall, Warren, who came to national prominence as a consumer advocate and critic of the financial industry abuses of large banks that precipitated the Great Recession, said her goals coincide with those of the Berkshires officials: improving education and training, addressing infrastructure needs and developing an economic plan that would benefit the middle class.

 Bianchi and Alcombright both expressed a need for infrastructure and education funding, and for economic development and job creation.
 They said support for the fledgling life sciences industry foothold at William Stanley Business Park and at the Massachusetts College of Liberal Arts Center for Science and Innovation -- and in general for "manufacturing for the 21st century" -- is critical to Berkshire County's economic future.